 The final point you need to look out for, is who has done the valuation and what are their credentials?

-A valuation should always be carried out by a member or fellow of the institute of registered valuers.
-So you’ll be looking for MIRV or FIRV post nominal’s after their name.
+A valuation should always be carried out by a member or fellow of the Jewellery Valuers Association.
+So you’ll be looking for MJVA or FJVA post nominal’s after their name.
 This indicates that they are independent and most importantly they are qualified valuers.
 Ideally they should also have some form of gemmological and diamond grading qualifications as well.
 Never accept a valuation which is signed ‘On behalf of’, for all you know, the window cleaner may have written it.

 Remember the right kind of valuation will not only save you time and money in the long run, but it will also contribute to a swifter and more successful completion of your insurance claim.